KisanoWasTaken/KisanoWasTaken/README.md

 - 👋 Hi, I’m @KisanoWasTaken
 - 👀 I’m interested in WAY too many things and learning too much.
 - 🌱 I’m currently learning Full Stack Development, Game Development, Music Theory and Art.
-Oh and 3D modelling and video editing.
+Oh and video editing.
-- 💞️ I’m looking to collaborate on: Nothing.
-Yet.
+- 💞️ I’m looking to collaborate on pretty much anything that doesn't cost me more sleep than I'm already sacrificing now.
-- 📫 How to reach me: You can find me on NewGrounds and my email is kisanosano@proton.me! i'm also on YouTube i guess...
+- 📫 How to reach me: You can find me on NewGrounds and my email is kisanosano@proton.me! i'm also on YouTube.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm quite a horror freak, so please suggest some good horror movies.
 Also, I listen to jazz and hardcore (yes, they are complete polar opposites in music)